 A snowboarder himself, Dan knew that a few days on the slopes could be the mechanism to spur these young people into a positive mindset.
 Just weeks later he had secured funding to take the first 13 young people on a week-long programme to France.
-Since that life-changing week, Dan with a passionate staff team have driven the charity forward to support more than 800 young people nationally each year.
+Since that life-changing week, Dan with a passionate staff team have driven the charity forward to support hundreds young people nationally each year.
 Programmes have developed from an annual ski trip to an accredited series of programmes taking place in the UK and providing a much-needed service to youth projects.

 Taking more young people out of the city to an environment where they can thrive can challenge the territorial bias in gang culture today, attitudes can be changed and cross-borough friendships made.

 More young people not in training or employment to participate in targeted work experience and apprenticeships across the snowsports industry and benefit from expert advice.

 It has always been our vision to reach as many young people as possible and it is with enormous pride that we can officially introduce Snow-Camp as a national charity, making a huge impact.
 In 2013 we embarked on Snow-Camp’s expansion and we officially launched our national campaign 5NOW in 2015 with a vision to be operating in 5 cities by 2018.
 We did it!
 To witness programmes launching across the country at indoor snow domes and artificial slopes and to see the full Programme Journey running in London and Scotland has been amazing.
 We won’t stop there though.
 It is now our vision to see our full Programme Journey operating in each region over the next few years.